-• Imposes ISA sanctions on firms that supply goods or services to Iran's automotive (cars, trucks, buses, motorcycles, and related parts) sector, and blocks foreign banks from the U.S. market if they finance transactions with Iran's automotive sector.

-- Blocks U.S.-based property and prohibits U.S. bank accounts for foreign banks that conduct transactions in Iran's currency, the rial, or hold rial accounts.
-This provision mostly affected banks in countries bordering or near Iran.
-The order applies also to "a derivative, swap, future, forward, or other similar contract whose value is based on the exchange rate of the Iranian rial."
-If Iran implements plans to develop a digital currency, or cryptocurrency, backed by or tied to rials, it would appear that the order also applies to that digital currency. - Expands the application of Executive Order 13622 (above) to helping Iran acquire precious stones or jewels (see above). - Blocks U.S.-based property of a person that conducts transactions with an Iranian entity listed as a Specially Designated National (SDN) or Blocked Person.
-SDNs were "relisted" on November 5, 2018.
+- Imposes ISA sanctions on firms that supply goods or services to Iran's automotive (cars, trucks, buses, motorcycles, and related parts) sector, and blocks foreign banks from the U.S. market if they conduct transactions with Iran's automotive sector. - Blocks U.S.-based property and prohibits U.S. bank accounts for foreign banks that conduct transactions in Iran's currency, the rial, or hold rial accounts.
+This provision mostly affects banks in countries bordering or near Iran.
+The order would presumably apply to any digital currency that Iran might develop that is backed by or tied to the rial. - Expands the application of Executive Order 13622 (above) to helping Iran acquire precious stones or jewels (see above). - Blocks U.S.-based property of a person that conducts transactions with an Iranian entity listed as a Specially Designated National (SDN) or Blocked Person.
+As noted earlier, all SDNs were "relisted" on November 5, 2018.

-Executive Order 13871 on Iran's Minerals and Metals Sectors (May 8, 2019)
+Executive Order 13871 on Iran's Minerals and Metals Sectors

 On May 8, 2019, President Trump issued Executive Order 13871 sanctioning transactions involving Iran's minerals and industrial commodities.
-The announcement stated that Iran earns 10% of its total export revenues from sales of the minerals and metals sanctioned under the order.42 The order does the following:
+The announcement stated that Iran earns 10% of its total export revenues from sales of the minerals and metals sanctioned.
+The order: